lambmeister7/threat-intel-labs/README.md

 - 🔍 Relevant standards & references

 ---

-## 🔓 Current Projects

-### ✅ 01-AML-Cyber-Strategy-Map
-> A career architecture map showing how cyber, AML, and AI combine into a modern intelligence career path.

----

 ## 📍 About Me
 I'm Lambert Agbeehia — a cybersecurity, compliance, and AI-driven fraud prevention consultant building a career worth trusting.